Tunisia

 •[ normal ]

-Reissued after periodic review without changes Exercise normal precautions in Palau.
-Read the country information page for additional information on travel to Palau.
-If you decide to travel to Palau: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Reissued after periodic review with minor edits.
+Exercise normal precautions in the British Virgin Islands.
+Read the country information page for additional information on travel to the British Virgin Islands.
+If you decide to travel to the British Virgin Islands: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
 Follow the Department of State on Facebook and X/Twitter.
-Follow the Embassy on Facebook.
-Review the Country Security Report for Palau.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Review the Country Security Report for the Eastern Caribbean, which includes the British Virgin Islands.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel.

 |